open/close all folders

 - Daimos: The ornament on his chest were in reality two daggers, and they covered a hatch that opened up to reveal its Chest Blaster.
 Its feet were armed with retractable spikes...

 - Gundam 0080 has a puzzling example of this near the end of the series, where the Gundam NT-1's forearm-plate opens up to expose a set of minigun barrels that, themselves, could not fit in the forearm.
-How it receives ammo is anyone's guess.
+It turns out that there are diagrams◊ to explain the arm gun's operation...with still no explanation of how those long, protruding barrels fit under smaller, backward-sloping armor covers, but it at least explains how it carries ammunition, since the entire forearm's main support structure is...the ammo drum itself.

 - Tengen Toppa Gurren Lagann: